kairos-io/kairos/docs/content/installation/automated.md

 ### Kubernetes

-It is possible to create ISOs and derivatives using Kubernetes Native API resources, which allows to tweak the container image by overlaying others on top - without breaking the concept of immutability, and single image OS, consider the following:
+It is possible to create ISOs and derivatives using extended Kubernetes API resources with an embedded config file to drive automated installations.

+This method also allows to tweak the container image by overlaying others on top - without breaking the concept of immutability and single image OS.

+Consider the following example, which requires a Kubernetes cluster to run the components, but works also on `kind`:

 ```bash